-In 2014 (the last year for which data is available), Iowa had the eighth lowest number of gun deaths per capita among the states.
+In 2014 (the last year for which data is available), Iowa had the 9th lowest number of gun deaths per capita among the states.
 Based on data published by Mayors Against Illegal Guns, Iowa supplies substantially fewer crime guns per capita than the national average.
 Iowa had the 13th lowest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Iowa were recovered after being used in crimes in other states at the 13 lowest rate among the states.
 However, Iowa exports slightly more crime guns than it imports from other states.

 Iowa Firearms Laws